GYahia/MySQL/UnicornCompanies/ReadMe.md

 ORDER BY COUNT(*) DESC;
 ```

-## Missing information regarding cities impact mostly Asian based Companies in Singapore
+#### Missing information regarding cities impact mostly Asian based Companies in Singapore

 ```{r}
 Select * FROM `Unicorn_Companies`
 WHERE `Funding` NOT LIKE "$%";
 ```

-## 12 companies have no information regarding their `Funding`, their valuation isat a maximumof $4B.
+#### 12 companies have no information regarding their `Funding`, their valuation isat a maximumof $4B.

 ```{r}
 Select * FROM `Unicorn_Companies`
 WHERE `Select Investors` LIKE "n/a";
 ```

-## only onecompany laacks information on its investors, also has small valuation comparedto the list
+#### Only one company laacks information on its investors, also has small valuation comparedto the list

 ### Valuation and Funding data need to be formatted